Download a printable version of Where to Start (1.5 MB PDF)

 The After Care Support Program provides assistance to access records of people who were in State care in Tasmania.

-In Victoria, contact the Family Information, Networks and Discovery (FIND) team in the Department of Human Services.
+In Victoria, contact the Care Leaver Records Service (CLRS) team in the Department of Health and Human Services.

 Contact the Department for Child Protection and Family Support to access information about former state wards in WA.